VModugno/mycobot_client/README.md

 The `mycobot_client` package enables users to connect and control the MyCobot 280 Pi via ROS (Robot Operating System).
 This guide will walk you through the installation and setup process.

 ## Prerequisites
-You will need to use a computer with Ubuntu 20.04 installed, either via a VM (https://www.virtualbox.org/), Windows Subsystem for Linux (https://learn.microsoft.com/en-us/windows/wsl/install), or Docker (https://docs.docker.com/desktop/install/windows-install/).
+You will need to use a computer with Ubuntu 20.04 installed, ideally via a VM (https://www.virtualbox.org/).
+We tested WSL and docker installed in WSL and it didn't work so well.
 You will also need build-essentials and cmake installed (`sudo apt-get update && sudo apt-get install build-essential cmake`)

 Before installing `mycobot_client`, you need to have Mamba installed on your system.
 Mamba is a fast, flexible, and user-friendly package manager.
 If you don't have Mamba installed, follow the installation instructions available [here](https://github.com/conda-forge/miniforge).